lucasfernandoprojects/water-quality-analyzer/README.md

 ## 💬 Feedback & Contributions

 Questions, suggestions, and pull requests are welcome!
-If you'd like to see a fully portable version of this analyzer with a touchscreen enclosure, let me know — it's on the roadmap.
+If you'd like to see a fully portable version of this analyzer with a touchscreen enclosure, let me know (it's on the roadmap).